Photo by NeONBRAND on Unsplash

-Herbert Marcuse’s One Dimensional Man may seem irrelevant to nurses.
-He does not discuss healthcare at all in the book, at least not explicitly.
-It is only when we understand his critique of capitalism that we begin to reveal the links between health and society within the wider social determinants of health framework (Wilkinson and Marmot 2003).
-Relevance derives from that fact that his work is a fundamental challenge to taken for granted modes of thought which applies to understanding the relationship between health, the individual and society.
+Herbert Marcuse’s One Dimensional Man will not be known by the majority of people.
+Its continued, and renewed relevance derives from that fact that his work is a fundamental challenge to taken for granted modes of thought which applies to understanding the relationship between the individual and society.
 Central to his argument is the role of culture, of patterns of thinking, in the narrowing of analysis of our current social positions, edifices and structures.
 This results in the loss of freedom to develop into alternative, if not our full, potentials as human beings.
-As he argued:

 “Freedom is on the retreat – in the realm of thought as well as in that of society” (Marcuse 1954 p433).

 Marcuse was instrumental in analysing capitalism in affluent America to address the role of culture in human affairs.
-After Hitler’s rise to power in 1933 the Institute for Social Research in Frankfurt (of which Marcuse was a member) moved to the USA.
+After Hitler’s rise to power in 1933, the Institute for Social Research in Frankfurt (of which Marcuse was a member) moved to the USA.
 This group of scholars (The ‘Frankfurt School’) wished to understand the continuing development of capitalism basing their ideas on Marx’s overlooked philosophical works.
 The continuing position of the working class in the USA (specifically why they were acquiescent in the face of such issues as the Great Depression) needed some explanation.
 This has resonance today in the light of relative acquiescence by various publics to the fallout from the Financial crash of 2008.
-From this perspective, society (in its growing affluence in the USA) was increasingly ‘one dimensional’, i.e. had only way of knowing/thinking that was an increasingly uncritical acceptance of the ideology of capitalism.
+From this perspective, society in its growing affluence in the USA, was increasingly ‘one dimensional’, i.e. had only way of knowing/thinking: it was an increasingly uncritical acceptance of the ideology of capitalism.

 - industrial capitalism is capable of containing qualitative change for the foreseeable future.